 Section 4.08.
 Buffer areas and screening.

+[1] General buffer and screening standards.
 The use of buffer areas and screening reduces potential incompatibility between or among different uses of land in proximity to each other.
-Where the Commission determines that a proposed use(s) of land or the granting of a variance from the requirements of this Resolution would have an unfavorable impact on adjoining use(s) or property, the Commission may require, as a condition of the granting of a permit for such use or variance, a permanent buffer area or screening.

-[1] Buffer areas.
+Every development shall provide sufficient, permanent buffer areas or screening, or a combination of both, as may be required by the permitting authority, so that:

+Neighboring properties are reasonably shielded from any adverse external effects of that development; and

+The development is reasonably shielded from the negative impacts of adjacent, incompatible land uses.

+[2] Buffer requirements and standards.
 Buffer areas, when required, shall be established and permanently maintained under the following provisions:

-(a) Be maintained as a planted area (or landscaped berm), using existing vegetation or, when required, additional plantings as provided below;
+(a) Be maintained as a planted area (or landscaped berm), using existing vegetation or, when required, additional plantings as provided below in sections 4.08[3] and 4.08[4] or as otherwise provided by the permitting authority;

-(b) Be in such dimension as the Commission may determine necessary, but in no event less than twenty (20) feet measured at right angles to property lines contiguous to the designated property line(s);

-(c) Be landscaped with trees, shrubs, flowers, grass, stone, rocks and other landscaping materials;

-(d) Be free of structures other than a fence, and not be used for parking, utility easements, or drainage improvements, unless the applicant can demonstrate that these improvements are necessary;

-(e) The natural topography of the land shall be preserved and natural growth shall not be disturbed beyond that which is necessary to prevent a nuisance, or to thin this natural growth where too dense for normal growth, or to remove diseased or dangerous and decayed timbers.
-However, with Commission approval, a slope easement may be cleared and graded where required to prevent soil erosion.
-This easement may cover no more than twenty percent (20%) of the required buffer area, and shall be immediately replanted upon completion of easement improvement;
+(b) The natural topography of the land shall be preserved and natural growth shall not be disturbed beyond that which is necessary to prevent a nuisance, or to thin this natural growth where too dense for normal growth, or to remove diseased or dangerous and decayed timbers.
+However, with Commission approval, a sloped area may be cleared and graded where required to prevent soil erosion.
+This area may cover no more than twenty percent (20%) of the required buffer area, and shall be immediately replanted upon completion of such improvement; and

-(f) Where, by reason of the topography of the land or by reason of the prior removal or lack of timber and foliage, the owner of the buffer area may be required to erect a permanent wall or fence of not less than six (6) feet in height or screen of evergreen plantings, so designed and developed to provide visual screening.
-These plantings shall consist of evergreen shrubs which will, with normal growth, attain a height of six (6) feet within three (3) years;

-(g) The Commission may require the applicant(s), owner(s), and/or agent(s) to execute an agreement which shall constitute a covenant running with the land, binding any transferee, successor, or assignee to the maintenance of the buffer area or screen.
-Any agreement and covenant executed pursuant hereto shall be in writing, shall contain a complete description of the property, shall be signed by the applicant and owner, and shall be recorded in the deed records in the clerk's office of the superior court of Bibb County; and
+(c) The Commission may require the applicant(s), owner(s), and/or agent(s) to execute an agreement which shall constitute a covenant running with the land, binding any transferee, successor, or assignee to the maintenance of the buffer area or screen.
+Any agreement and covenant executed pursuant hereto shall be in writing, shall contain a complete description of the property, shall be signed by the applicant and owner, and shall be recorded in the deed records in the clerk's office of the superior court of Bibb County.